About Kalli :: Teacher* Poet* Author*

 I have pursued many of my dreams, but I would like to write a television or movie script one day and do stage productions of my poems about school.

-I love teaching at all levels, even at the college level.
+I love teaching at all levels, even the college level.
 For several years I taught reading and writing courses at Northern Virginia Community College in Sterling, VA and I loved it.
-But, I must admit that I enjoy working with children the best of all.
+As a reading specialist, I worked with students from K-12.

 What is your favorite style of poetry to write?